Priyanshu1283/Priyanshu1283/README.md

 - 👋 Hi, I’m @Priyanshu1283
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning lnct College
+- 🌱 I’m currently learning in lnct College
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me by college friends.

 <!---